schwabe/ics-openvpn/README.md

 Controlling from external apps
 ------------------------------

+The AIDL API offers real control.
+(More about this in the developing section.) \
-There is the AIDL API for real controlling (see developing section).
-Due to high demand also acitvies to start/stop, pause/resume (like a user would with the notification)  exists
+Due to high demand also acitvies to start/stop, pause/resume (like a user would with the notification) exists:

  - `de.blinkt.openvpn.api.DisconnectVPN`
  - `de.blinkt.openvpn.api.ConnectVPN`
  - `de.blinkt.openvpn.api.PauseVPN`
  - `de.blinkt.openvpn.api.ResumeVPN`

-They use `de.blinkt.openvpn.api.profileName` as extra for the name of the VPN profile..
+They use `de.blinkt.openvpn.api.profileName` as extra addition for the name of the VPN profile…

 Note to administrators
 ------------------------

-You make your life and that of your users easier if you embed the certificates into the .ovpn file.
+Make your life and that of your users easier by embedding the certificates into the .ovpn file. \
 You or the users can mail the .ovpn as a attachment to the phone and directly import and use it.
-Also downloading and importing the file works.
-The MIME Type should be application/x-openvpn-profile.
+Also downloading and importing the file works. \
+The media type should be "application/x-openvpn-profile".

-Inline files are supported since OpenVPN 2.1rc1 and documented in the  [OpenVPN 2.3 man page](https://community.openvpn.net/openvpn/wiki/Openvpn23ManPage) (under INLINE FILE SUPPORT)
+Inline files are supported since OpenVPN 2.1rc1 and documented in the  [OpenVPN 2.3 man page](https://community.openvpn.net/openvpn/wiki/Openvpn23ManPage) (under INLINE FILE SUPPORT).

-(Using inline certifaces can also make your life on non-Android platforms easier since you only have one file.)
+(Using inline certificates can also make your life on non-Android platforms easier since you only have one file.)

 For example `ca mycafile.pem` becomes
 ```